 The little girl dug down deep into her coat pocket and pulled out a piece of wrapped Christmas candy.
 She silently handed it to the old man.

 What then happened was a warm joyous smile appearing on both faces glistening brighter then any of the Christmas lights in the town’s windows that night.

-Thank you for respecting my copyright and including my name as the author with any portions you might copy.
-Roberta R. Barnes Gendai Reiki Ho Shihan, Komyo Reiki Kai Shihan, Master Herbalist and Author
+Thank you for respecting my copyright; if you copy any portion my name need to be included, Roberta R. Barnes Gendai Reiki Ho Shihan, Komyo Reiki Kai Shihan, Master Herbalist, Author and Speaker.